 So headphones rely on their proximity in order to produce their perceived bass response.
 Note that the following points apply to the general interaction between headphone drivers and eardrums across all frequencies but can be used especially to explain bass frequencies.

-The close proximity of the headphone driver to the eardrum means the driver (headphone speaker) doesn’t have to move as much air to produce a decent bass response when the headphones are worn properly.
+The proximity of the headphone driver to the eardrum means the driver (headphone speaker) doesn’t have to move as much air to produce a decent bass response when the headphones are worn properly.

 Many headphone/earbud form factors create a sealed (or at least a semi-sealed) enclosure with the speaker on one end and the eardrum on the other.
 This coupling of diaphragms allows the bass frequencies to have more of an effect on the eardrum and a greater perceived loudness.

-The sound vibrations in the headphones physically vibrate our skull and the tiny bones in our inner ears, which sends signals to our brain that help us perceive the sound frequencies.
+The sound vibrations in the headphones physically vibrate our skull and the tiny bones in our inner ears, which send signals to our brain that help us perceive the sound frequencies.
 This is known as bone conduction and is particularly effective with bass frequencies.

 To learn how headphones produce bass in more detail, check out my article Do Headphones Have Subwoofers & How Do HPs Produce Bass?